fekoware/be-nc-news/README.md

 Start the server: npm start

-Running the Tests
+Running the Tests:
 To run the tests, use: npm test

-Endpoints
+Endpoints:
 For detailed information about the available endpoints, refer to the endpoints.json file in the repository.

-# Acknoledgements
+# Acknowledgements

 This portfolio project was created as part of a Digital Skills Bootcamp in Software Engineering provided by [Northcoders](https://northcoders.com/)